coleygroup/dipolar_cycloaddition_dataset/README.md

 python construct_dataset_finalized.py
 ```

 By default, the script generates two `.csv` files based on the samples defined in the `sample_list` sub-directory.
+Note that the reaction SMILES are ordered based on the number of electrons present in the reacting system, which facilitates the construction of batches of autodE with a similar computational cost (see below).
 The resulting files which were used as input for the reaction profile generation workflow are included in the `final_datasets` sub-directory.
 In the same subdirectory, a combined `.csv` file can also be found in which the two sets of reaction SMILES have been appended.

 To generate the azide test reaction SMILES, another Python script in the `dataset_construction` directory needs to be executed:
 ```